 From Steps to Feelings

-Many Europeans and Americans dance tango differently than Argentines.
-For years I tried to find a video to show how tango is danced in Argentina in order to change people's perception.
-But I couldn't find a satisfying one because tango videos are mostly shot by people interested only in their own version of tango.
-The few that do reflect the truth are poorly made, often filled with irritating details.
-Perhaps even in Buenos Aires most milongas fail to meet the standard because foreigners are always heavily involved, making it difficult to capture a truly porteño milonga.
-Only recently did I come across this video made by Paul Holman, which I find represents a milonga that I like to call home.
+Many Europeans and Americans dance tango differently from Argentines.
+For years, I searched for a video that truly showcases how tango is danced in Argentina, hoping to change people's perception.
+But I couldn't find a satisfying one because most tango videos are created by those interested only in their version of tango.
+The rare ones that do reflect authenticity are often poorly filmed or marred by distracting details.
+Perhaps even in Buenos Aires most milongas fail to meet the standard, as the presence of foreigners alters the experience, making it difficult to capture a truly porteño milonga.
+Only recently did I come across this video made by Paul Holman, which I find represents a milonga that I like to consider home.

-I like this video not only for its clarity, lighting, color, and cinematography but also for the producer's unique perspective.
-Paul Holman understood that tango is a dance of intimacy, connection, and surrender; that steps and footwork are secondary; that milonga codes play a crucial role; and that he should focus on the essentials, avoiding misleading trifles to let viewers experience a truly great milonga.
+I appreciate this video not only for its clarity, lighting, and cinematography but also for the producer's insightful perspective.
+Holman understood that tango is about intimacy, connection, and surrender.
+He recognized that steps and footwork are secondary, that milonga codes are fundamental, and that capturing the essence of tango required avoiding unnecessary distractions.
+By doing so, he allows viewers to experience the atmosphere of a truly great milonga.
 I’ve been watching this video often, simply to enjoy that soulful scene and remind myself of how one should behave and dance in the milongas.

 In Europe and North America, people have a quite different perception.
 Here is an example of how they dance tango in their milongas.

 They dance tango not to enjoy the music, feeling, and intimacy with another person, but to display or practice steps.
-I believe most of these people knew that tango is an intimate dance, and they came because they wanted to taste that apple.
-Yet, for some hypocritical reasons, they used an open dance hold to replace the embrace, distanced themselves from each other, and focused solely on the steps rather than the music, partner, and feelings.
+I believe most of these people know that tango is an intimate dance, and they come because they want to taste that apple.
+Yet, for some hypocritical reasons, they use an open dance hold to replace the embrace, distance themselves from each other, and focus solely on the steps rather than the music, partner, and feelings.

 To be fair, this is not the worst case.
 One can tell it’s a growing tango community.
-A number of dancers danced in the milonguero style and were fair to good dancers.
-But most of them were still beginners who didn’t know how to embrace and dance.
-They relied on their arms and hands to lead and follow.
-Many were practicing what they had recently learned.
-Most were emotionally detached, and only a few actually danced to the music.
-The milonga codes were poorly followed, exemplified by verbal invitations, wearing ornaments that rubbed against their partner's chest, blocking traffic, remaining on the floor during the cortina, loud background noise, and excessive talking.
-The music, while traditional, was not particularly engaging.
-The overall scene was quite chaotic.
-Toward the end, there were a few better dances, but overall, I don’t think this milonga was very attractive or satisfying.
-Unfortunately, this is still a typical tango scene in Europe and North America.
+A number of dancers dance in the milonguero style and show promising skills.
+But most are still beginners who have not yet mastered the embrace or the nuances of the dance.
+They rely heavily on their arms and hands to lead and follow.
+Many are practicing what they recently learned.
+Emotional detachment is prevalent, with only a few truly dancing to the music.
+The lack of adherence to milonga codes is apparent—verbal invitation, wearing ornament that rubs against their partner's chest, blocking traffic, remaining on the floor during the cortina, loud background noise, and excessive talking.
+The music, while traditional, is not particularly engaging.
+Overall, the scene appears disorganized, and despite a few moments of better dancing, the milonga as a whole is neither compelling nor satisfying.
+Unfortunately, this is a common tango scene in Europe and North America today.

 Common among our young people is another kind of tango scene showing below.

 Young people seem to need to discharge their youthful energy and prove their ability to do things in unconventional ways.
-Using an open dance hold rather than an embrace, they can perform fancy steps and showy figures.
+By opting for an open dance hold instead of an embrace, they can perform elaborate steps and showy figures.
 Some have even attained a certain degree of skillfulness in what they do.
 Nevertheless, there is no fundamental difference between this kind of tango and other sports dances.
 Personally, I don't see how this way of dancing tango can be considered enjoyable, compared to the feeling-oriented milonguero style.
 I wish there were better reasons why some people insist on doing this when there is clearly a better way, except they want to show off, have obstacles, or don't know better.
 As far as comfort, soulfulness, indulgence, and gratification are concerned, there is truly no comparison between the two styles.

-It may be characteristic of young people to act rebelliously, but being obsessed with stereotypes or wanting to prove they are different from older generations is both childish and naïve.
+It may be characteristic of young people to challenge norms, but being obsessed with stereotypes or wanting to prove they are different from older generations is both childish and naïve.
 Older people were once young and rebellious too.
 In fact, many milongueros can perform Nuevo steps better than young dancers today.
 They quit doing so because they became wiser after tried everything that young people with their limited experience cannot even imagine.
-Most young people learn tango from their peers, who, in turn, learned from their own peers, and so they simply don’t know another way to dance tango.
-Once they have experienced the milongueros’ approach, most will renounce theirs and follow suit.
+Most young people learn tango from their peers, who themselves learned from theirs, and so they simply don’t know another way to dance tango.
+Once they are exposed to the milonguero approach, most will renounce theirs and follow suit.

 Three decades of trial and error since 1983 eventually lead some tango dancers in Europe and North America to move away from exhibitionism and pay more attention to the embrace, music and feelings.
 As a result, scenes like this start to appear in Europe and North America in recent years.

-It is worth your time to watch Holman's video again and compare it to our own tango.
+I encourage you to watch Holman’s video again and compare it to how we dance tango today.
 The following is an edited version.
 This time please pay attention to how the milongueros and milongueras follow the milonga codes from seating, making eye contact, doing cabeceo, dancing to sending the woman back to her seat.
 If you wonder what kind of steps they use to make their dance so coherent and concordant, you can watch those dancing in the background.
 But nothing fancy really.
 Their tango is not about steps.

 As you can see, they focus entirely on the music and feelings, as if steps are irrelevant.
 For them, dancing tango is about enjoying sentiment and intimacy, not performing gymnastics.
 They dance with complete relaxation, an unhurried pace, subtle movements, and tasteful suspensions.
-Their steps are small and simple, devoid of any flaunt, and are used solely to remain synchronized with their partner in the dance.
+Their steps are simple and small, devoid of any flaunt, serving only to maintain synchronization with their partner.
 The beauty of their tango lies in the unity of the partnership rather than the performance of the individual.
 In their tango, nothing is ornate, yet everything is exquisite and elegant.
-Even their music selections are more sentimental and intriguing than ours, perfectly complementing the mood of their dance.
+Even their music selections are more sentimental and intriguing than ours, perfectly complementing the mood of their movement.

 Pay special attention to the woman.
-Her ability to remain cohesive with the man is remarkable.
-She leans comfortably against him, her chest intimately pressed to his, and her arm hooked around his shoulder.
-Her eyes are dreamily closed, allowing her to focus inwardly on the feelings stirred by the music and the subtle whispers of his body.
+Her ability to stay connected with her partner is remarkable.
+She leans comfortably against him, her chest intimately pressed to his, and her arm resting around his shoulder.
+Her eyes are dreamily closed, allowing her to fully immerse in the sensations evoked by the music and the subtle whispers of his body.
 Her inconspicuous footwork magically keeps her body moving in harmony with his, no matter how he turns.

 P.S.

-I received several comments on my video selections and now have a better understanding of why political correctness has become a necessity in our society.
-Please note that the video clips I selected are used solely to illustrate a phenomenon.
+I received several comments regarding my video selections and now better understand why political correctness has become a necessity in our society.
+Please note that the videos I have chosen serve only to illustrate a broader phenomenon.
 They are neither intended to represent nor capable of capturing the full picture of any community or event.

 January 14, 2016